KoslickiLab/prokrustean/README.md

 mv SRR20044276.fastq.optbwt SRR20044276.bwt
 ```
 ### grlBWT
-For mac users who fail to install optimalBWT, we recommend [grlbwt](https://github.com/ddiazdom/grlBWT).
+For users who fail to utilize optimalBWT, we recommend [grlbwt](https://github.com/ddiazdom/grlBWT).
 But this library requires a concatenated sequence string as an input, so the initial sequence files have to be converted.

 To install the prerequisites for creating bwts, SDSL and grlBWT, please do the following:
 ```